RocketLaunchpad/RemoteImage/README.md

 # RemoteImage

 `RemoteImage` provides a simple interface to asynchronously load images over the network in SwiftUI.
-It makes use of Apple's built-in `URLCache` for offline caching of images, helping to reduce network usage in your app.
+It makes use of Apple's built-in `URLCache` for persistent caching of images, helping to reduce network usage in your app.

+`RemoteImage` has an API that is similar to SwiftUI's `AsyncImage`.
+The primary differences are that `AsyncImage` requires iOS 15 or later while `RemoteImage` supports back to iOS 13.
+Also, `AsyncImage` doesn't appear to do any persistent caching.

 ## Integration